-While having options is a good thing, trying to decide on the best travel rewards credit cards available can give you a difficult decision.
-When considering a new card, there are four factors you should consider before you hit the “apply now” button:
+While having options is a good thing, trying to decide which travel rewards credit card to apply for can be a difficult decision.
+Consider these four factors before you hit that “apply now” button:

 - No foreign transaction fees.
-While up to 3% in foreign transaction fees may not sound like much, it can add over a quarter to every $10 you spend abroad.
+While up to 3% in foreign transaction fees may not sound like much, it can add more than 30 cents to every $10 you spend abroad.
 If you plan on traveling abroad, choose a card that doesn’t charge a foreign transaction fee.

 - Good rewards for spending.
-For every dollar you spend, you should earn rewards you can apply directly to your next trip: either flights, hotel rooms or other experiences.
+For every dollar you spend, you should be able to earn rewards that you can apply directly to your next trip: either flights, hotel rooms or other experiences.

 - Sign-up bonuses.
-Most cards offer a sign-up bonus after a required minimum spend to encourage people to apply for their card.
-The sign-up bonus should offer a substantial award that justifies the spending.
+Most cards offer a sign-up bonus after a required minimum spend.
+The sign-up bonus should offer a substantial award that justifies the spending needed to get it.

 - Annual fee.
-Although most cards come with an annual fee, the points or cash back you could earn should outweigh the cost.
+Although most travel cards come with an annual fee, the perks, along with the points or cash back you could earn, should outweigh the cost.

 Instead of getting lost looking for the perfect travel rewards card, start with this guide.
 We found the best travel cards for every lifestyle, each of which offer you some of the best rewards now and over time.
 If you want good travel rewards for the money you spend, consider adding these credit cards to your wallet.